hzqst/MetaHookSv/Renderer.md

 ## Water Shader

-It renders water that realistically reflects and refracts the world.
+Water Shader basically creates water that realistically reflects and refracts the world.

+All water surfaces fall into two types: expensive and cheap.

+Expensive water reflects and refracts the whole world in real-time, while cheap water uses a cubemap to reflect.

 ### Console vars

-`r_water` Set to 1 to enable reflection and refraction in water rendering.
-Set to 2 to draw all visible entities in reflection (relatively expensive to render), otherwise only BSP world terrains are rendered in reflection.
+`r_water` set to 1 to enable reflection and refraction for water. set to 2 to draw all visible entities in reflection (relatively expensive to render), otherwise only BSP world terrains are rendered in reflection.

-`r_water_fresnelfactor` Controls the intensity of reflection. higher value gives more ratio to reflection instead of refraction.
+`r_water_fresnelfactor` controls the intensity of reflection.

-`r_water_depthfactor1` Controls the strength of water edge feathering.
+`r_water_depthfactor1` controls the strength of water edge feathering.

-`r_water_depthfactor2` Controls the base strength of water edge feathering.
+`r_water_depthfactor2` controls the base strength of water edge feathering.

-`r_water_normfactor` Controls the intensity of water wave.
+`r_water_normfactor` controls the intensity of turbulence based on normalmap.

 `r_water_minheight` Water entity with height smaller than this value will not be rendered with shader program.

 ## Per-Object Dynamic Shadow

+Dynamic Shadows are cast only by world models (Players, monsters, weaponbox, corpses, etc), and only onto brush surfaces.
+They are calculated at runtime, so they are quite crude and relatively expensive to render.

+Dynamic Shadows can sometimes project through walls and floors, giving away the location of players or objects.
+Use info_no_dynamic_shadow to workaround this problem if you encounter it.

+### Console vars

-`r_shadow` : Set to 1 to enable Per-Object Dynamic Shadow.
+`r_shadow` set to 1 to enable Per-Object Dynamic Shadow.

-`r_shadow_angles` Control the direction of shadows, in PitchYawRoll format. for example `r_shadow_angles 90 0 0`
+`r_shadow_angles` control the direction of shadows, in PitchYawRoll format. for example `r_shadow_angles 90 0 0`

-`r_shadow_high_distance` : is the maximum distance that entities are being rendered in high-quality shadow map. for example `r_shadow_high_distance 400`
+`r_shadow_high_distance` is the maximum distance that entities are being rendered in high-quality shadow map. for example `r_shadow_high_distance 400`

 `r_shadow_high_scale` is scale factor to scale the size of entity model up or down in high-quality shadow map. for example `r_shadow_high_scale 4`